ethereum.shanghai.transactions

 encode_transaction

-Encode a transaction.
+Encode a transaction into its RLP or typed transaction format.
 Needed because non-legacy transactions aren't RLP.

 """